You can perform plenty of shoulder exercises for muscle and strength gain. One of the most popular options is the dumbbell front raise.

 - One Arm Dumbbell Rows

+Click here to learn how to target your shoulders more for a broader look.
 Click for all dumbbell workouts, and also our video library of dumbbell workouts.

 Philip Stefanov

 Philip is a fitness writer, blogger, certified personal trainer, and the founder of ThinkingLifter.com.
-He has spent the last seven years writing fitness content and training men and women in the gym, as well as online.
+He has spent the last nine years writing fitness content and training men and women in the gym, as well as online.
 His passion is fitness and exercise, and helping others improve their fitness and wellness.

 References